cecilphillip/oasis-hubs-dotnet/README.md

 ## Running the demo

 [!CAUTION]
-> This sample is meant to be run in TEST MODE in your Stripe account!
+> This sample is meant to be run in a sandbox in your Stripe account!

 **Step 0**: <br />
 Before running the demo, make sure you sign up for a Stripe